 II.
-SEEA-CF Environmental Goods and Services Sector (EGSS)
+SEEA CF Environmental Goods and Services Sector (EGSS)

-7. The EGSS consists of economic activities that produce environmental goods and services.
-Thus, all products (goods and services) that are produced, designed and manufactured for purposes of environmental protection and resource management are within scope of the EGSS.
-Whereas many SEEA accounts result in the integration of physical data on the environment with economic information, the EGSS calls for the decomposition of existing national accounts information3 to focus on the production of environmental related actives (see Table 1 for the Classification of Environmental Activities).
-However, the data in other SEEA accounts, including those in physical terms, may be useful in estimating the required decompositions.
+- 10. The EGSS consists of economic activities that produce environmental goods and services.
+Thus, all products (goods and services) that are produced, designed and manufactured for environmental protection and resource management purposes are within scope of the EGSS. - 11.
+Conceptually, these activities are grouped into two broad types of environmental activity: - Environmental protection activities are those activities whose primary purpose is the prevention, reduction and elimination of pollution and other forms of degradation of the environment. - Resource management activities are those activities whose primary purpose is preserving and maintaining the stock of natural resources and hence safeguarding against depletion. - 12.
+Whereas many SEEA accounts result in the integration of physical data on the environment with economic information, the EGSS calls for the decomposition of existing national accounts information2 to focus on the supply side of environmental related activities (see Table 1 for the Classification of Environmental Activities).
+This is distinct from the demand or use side which is the perspective taken by the EPEA.
+The data in other SEEA accounts, including those in physical terms, may be useful in estimating the required decompositions.